VernierST/godirect-examples/python/readme.md

 - From your IDE’s menu, choose File>Open
 - Browse to the download and open the folder called “python”.
 - Open one of the getting started examples (gdx_getting_started_usb.py, for example)
-- Turn on your Go Direct sensor.
+- Turn on your Go Direct device.
-  - If running an example with a USB connection, then connect the sensor via USB.
+  - If running an example with a USB connection, then connect the device via USB.
 - Run the Python example.
 (If you are using IDLE, click on “Run Module” from the Run menu.)

 ## About the Getting Started Examples

-The getting started examples demonstrate how to collect data from Go Direct sensors.
+The getting started examples demonstrate how to collect data from the sensors of a Go Direct device.
 Under the hood, these examples all use the godirect module to communicate with the Go Direct devices.
 However, to make things a bit simpler, we created a layer to abstract some of the details away and provide some simple functions.
 That layer is named gdx and can be found in the /gdx/ folder (note that this folder must be located in the same directory as the examples or programs that you write that use the gdx functions).
 All of the getting started examples make use of this layer for a cleaner, simpler entry point into coding with Go Direct devices.

 The gdx functions used in a typical program to collect data include:

-- `gdx.open_usb()` or `gdx.open_ble()`
+- `gdx.open()`
 - `gdx.select_sensors()`
 - `gdx.start()`
 - `gdx.read()`